apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 result either indicates that more values should be produced or that a callback should be enqueued by calling the `enqueueCallback(onProduceMore:)` method.
-This callback is invoked once the backpressure strategy decided that more values should be produced.
+This callback is invoked once the backpressure strategy decides that more values should be produced.
 This API aims to offer the most flexibility with the greatest performance.
 The callback only has to be allocated in the case where the producer needs to pause production.